kloener/visor-android/README.md

 ## Next Releases

+- tap and hold for permanent autofocus mode
+- store zoom level and filter settings for the next app start
 - add support for camera2 API for Lollipop and above to increase the performance
+- hide buttons that have no device support (zoom and flash button)
 - add mirroring via chromecast, dlna or airplay

 ## Licence